copify/copify-wordpress/README.md

 # Copify Wordpress Plugin

-Copify gives you access to professionally written content from hundreds of approved writers.
+Order quality blog posts from Copify's network of professional writers

 ### Description

-Copify is an online copywriting agency, we help our clients to source quality content from hundreds of approved [freelance writers](http://uk.copify.com/freelance-writers/).
-Now, thanks to our new plugin, you can order content from our writers and have it delivered directly to your Wordpress site.
+Copify is an online copywriting platform which helps 1000s of businesses source quality blog content through their network of freelance writers.

-All you have to do is fill in a simple brief detailing your requirements and a writer will be on the case in minutes.
-Once the content is complete, it is delivered to your dashboard, ready for you to format and publish to your site.
+To order content for your blog, all you have to do is fill in a simple brief detailing your requirements and a writer will be on the case in minutes.
+Once the content is complete, it is delivered to your WordPress dashboard, ready for you to format and publish.
 It's that simple!

 ![](/screenshot-1.png)